Julie D. Fisher: Career

-United States ambassador to Belarus
+United States ambassador-designate to Belarus

 On April 20, 2020, President Donald Trump nominated Fisher to be the United States ambassador to Belarus.
 Hearings on her nomination were held before the Senate Foreign Relations Committee on August 5, 2020.
 The committee favorably reported her nomination to the Senate floor on September 22, 2020.
-Fisher was confirmed by the Senate on December 15, 2020, via voice vote, Fisher became the first U.S. ambassador to Belarus since 2008.
-She was denied a visa by Belarusian authorities and she relocated to Lithuania as a U.S. special envoy for Belarus in October 2021.
+Fisher was confirmed by the Senate on December 15, 2020, via voice vote, Fisher was to become the first U.S. ambassador to Belarus since 2008 but was denied a visa by Belarusian authorities.
+She then served in Lithuania as a U.S. special envoy for Belarus in starting in October 2021.
 On June 9, 2022, Fisher announced that her tenure would be coming to an end.